 ANNEX C - S-101 Validation Checks

-This Annex specifies the minimum checks that producers of S-101 ENC validation tools should include in their validation software.
+The validation checks specific to S-101 ENC datasets are included in IHO Publication S-158:101.
+This document specifies the minimum checks that producers of S-101 ENC validation tools should include in their validation software.
 This software must be used by Hydrographic Offices to help ensure that their ENC data are compliant with the S-101 ENC Product Specification.
 The checklist has been compiled for the IHO from lists of checks provided by a number of Hydrographic Offices and software companies.
-The Annex provides checks for individual ENC cells however additional checks applicable to ENC Exchange Sets are included in part X.X.
+S-158:101 provides checks for individual ENC cells however additional checks applicable to ENC Exchange Sets are included in IHO Publication S-158:100.

-The S-101 Validation Checks can be found in the Standards and Publications page of the IHO web site, www.iho.int.
+The S-158:101 S-101 Validation Checks can be found in the Standards and Publications page of the IHO web site, www.iho.int.

 Page intentionally left blank

-ANNEX D – Dataset Loading Algorithm (Dataset Selection)

-Preconditions

-An inventory for each Data Coverage contains:

-A geo polygon describing the Data Coverage: polygon(dataCoverage);

-A set of scale bands: scaleBands(dataCoverage);

-An associated dataset: dataset(dataCoverage).

-A projection projection that can:

-Convert geographic polygons geoPolygon to device polygons: projection(geoPolygon);

-Convert device polygons polygon to geographic polygons: ~projection(polygon).

-Scale Bands

-A lists of scale bands will be used for the algorithm.
-Each scale band is defined by its minimum and optimum scale denominators and will be accessed by an index.
-Note that the table below contains the denominators of the scale; for example.
-22,000 is denominator value associated with the scale 1:22,000.
-Whenever scales are compared in these algorithms the numerical comparison is based on scales not on scale denominators.